Inspiration / How To / How-To: Proper Wall Sconce Placement

 From there, measure a few inches above your shoulder.
 Traditionally, this has measured to be about 5’ above the ground, but since bed height varies this may not always be the case.
 Be sure to take individual measurements into consideration as well and land on a height that works for everyone.

 Ideally, the fixture will be close enough that you can easily reach the switch or adjust the light if the sconce is multi-directional.
-In the photo above, the Envoy Swing Plug-in Sconce is just over 4’ above the floor.
+In the photo above, the Envoy Swing Plug-in Sconce, opens in a new tab is just over 4’ above the floor.
 Since the sconce swings to either side, we felt that we could install it lower than 5' for optimal reading height.

 Kitchen

-Since brightness is especially crucial in this area of the house, we recommend complementing ceiling-mounted fixtures with wall sconces.
+Since brightness is especially crucial in this area of the house, we recommend complementing ceiling-mounted fixtures , opens in a new tabwith wall sconces.
 This will ensure that you have ample light to perform daily tasks comfortably at any time of the day.
 When installing task lighting, you’ll generally want to measure 60” from the floor or a minimum of 24” from the countertop.

 Many times, where you decide to place your kitchen sconces will depend on the existing features of the house.
 Make a mental list of your favorite kitchen characteristics and use wall lighting to work with the natural shape of the room.